0xfalafel/blog/content/posts/trick-or-deal.md

 Since the binary is protected with *ASLR*, we first need to **leak** the `printStorage()` pointer.
 We can then calculate the address of `unlock_storage()` by adding the needed *offset* to our *leaked pointer*.

-Fist let's create an exploit skeleton use the `pwn template` command from pwntools.
+Fist let's create an exploit skeleton use the `pwn template` command of pwntools.

     $ pwn template trick_or_deal

-and let's add a few helper function, to make or exloit developement easier.
+And let's add a few helper functions, to make or exploit development easier.

 ```Python
 #!/usr/bin/env python3